ADU: Added Space, Extended Family and Rental Income

 The type of ADU that you choose will depend on your budget, lifestyle needs and intended purpose.
 An interior re-build appeals to many people if it is used for extended family.
 For future rental, a free standing unit or detached garage conversion will allow more privacy for the primary residence.

-The options discussed above will vary in construction cost, based not only on the type chosen but also local ordinances, availability of utilities, site access and existing topographical details.
+In review, the options discussed above will vary in construction cost, based not only on the type chosen but also local ordinances, availability of utilities, site access and existing topographical details.

-Your first step to exploring ADU options is with an initial conversation with BMF Construction at 415.699.9124 or email us at firstname.lastname@example.org.
+Your first step to exploring ADU construction options is with an initial conversation with BMF Construction at 415.699.9124 or email us at email@example.com.
 We look forward to helping you!